KB Associates (“KBA”) is a consulting firm dedicated to enabling managers successfully establish and operate investment funds.

 - A trust may be set up as an umbrella structure with segregated liability between sub-funds

-- A trust requires an appointed management company which will need to comply with minimum capital requirements as set out by the Central Bank of Ireland
+- A trust requires an appointed management company which will need to comply with minimum capital requirements as set out by the Central Bank

 - The entity establishing a Unit Trust may utilise an external management company such as that of KB Associates to transfer risk and the capital requirement to an external entity and to facilitate speed of establishment